 There are seven basic steps by which standards of measurements are used for creating and placing the classic eyebrow shape.

 This is a guideline.
 It does not mean that every person should or will have this eyebrow shape.

 To determine where brows should begin, place the pencil alongside the outer edge of the bottom of the nose, pointing straight up toward the forehead.
 This marks the head of the brow (about an inch above the inner corner of the eyes)

 STEP 2 — Center Line

-The center and arch (peak and base) position is determined by the center line, which extends from the outside edge of the iris upward.
+The center and arch (peak and base) position are determined by the centerline, which extends from the outside edge of the iris upward.

 The arch should rise just above the outer rim of the eye and land right on the brow bone.